Jahia/jahia-scriptrunner/README.md

     ./jahia-scriptrunner.sh -d /Users/loom/java/deployments/jahia-6.6/apache-tomcat-7.0.23/webapps/ROOT -x dumpXml=true dumpJCRFileSystem.groovy

-In this example we launch the tool from the root directory of the tool's source code.
 The "-d" option allows you to specify in which directory it must look for all the librairies, classes and database configuration to load.
 The "-x" options allows to specify a comma separated list of key=value pairs that will be passed to the script as a Properties object and that may be used to modify the behavior of the script.
 The third main argument is the Groovy script to launch within the